Nik Tzanev: Newport County

 On 17 June 2025, Tzanev joined League Two club Newport County on a free transfer and signed an undisclosed-length contract, effective 1 July 2025.
+He began the 2025–26 season as the club's starting goalkeeper and made 12 appearances, before being dropped to the bench in early October.
+After making just two further cup appearances, Tzanev transferred out of the club on 2 February 2026.

+Huddersfield Town

+On 2 February 2026, Tzanev joined League One club Huddersfield Town and on a free transfer and signed a contract running until the end of the 2025–26 season.
+Rarely included in the matchday squad, he started the final two matches of the season.
+On 1 July 2026, Tzanev signed a new one-year contract, with the option of a further year.

 International career

 Tzanev won his maiden call up to the New Zealand U20 squad for two friendlies versus Uzbekistan in April 2015 and made his debut in the second match, playing the full 90 minutes.
 He was called into the New Zealand squad for the 2015 U20 World Cup, held on home turf and he made two appearances as the All Whites reached the last-16.
 He was subsequently called into the U23 squad for the 2015 Pacific Games, but failed to make an appearance.

 Tzanev received his maiden senior international call-up for a friendly match versus Canada on 25 March 2018 and was an unused substitute during the 1–0 defeat.
 He was named in a youthful squad for the 2018 Intercontinental Cup and made his full international debut with a start in a 1–0 victory over Chinese Taipei on 5 June 2018.
 Call-ups for pairs of friendlies in October 2021 and June 2023 respectively yielded no appearances.
 More than five years after his first cap, Tzanev won his second with a start in a 1–1 friendly draw with DR Congo on 13 October 2023.
 Tzanev was named in the 2025 Canadian Shield squad and was an unused substitute in both matches.
-He won a further call-up in 2025 for a pair of friendlies in October, but he remained an unused substitute in both matches.
+He won further call-ups in 2025 for pairs of friendlies in October and November, but he remained an unused substitute in all matches.

 Personal life

 Tzanev was born in Wellington and moved to Auckland at age three, before moving to London in 2006 at age 9.
-He attended Hinchley Wood School.
-He holds dual nationality with Bulgaria.
+He is of Bulgarian descent.
+Tzanev attended Hinchley Wood School.